-Exploring magical gardens is an adventure which changes every year.
+Exploring magical gardens is an adventure that changes every year.
 No matter how many times you visit a lush garden, it always has something new to offer when spring comes along.
-Whether you’re visiting a garden for alone time, with a friend to catch up, or just diving into your favorite book, gardens are always a crowd pleaser.
+Whether you’re visiting a garden for some alone time, with a friend to catch up, or just diving into your favorite book, gardens are always a crowd-pleaser.

 You can picture it now, lush greenery, beautifully vibrant colors popping into spring, and the sounds of nature coming back to life after a cold winter.
-You don’t have to just visualize it though.
-I recommend you get up and go which is why I’ve created a list of the top five most magical gardens in the US for you to visit!
+You don’t have to visualize it, though.
+I recommend you get up and go, which is why I’ve created a list of the top five most magical gardens in the US for you to visit!

 Top 5 Most Magical Gardens in the US